AltaModaTech/windev/journal.md

     - Copy previous Vagrantfile to this new folder
     - Edit Vagrantfile
       - 'config.vm.hostname' to match the folder name convention
+    - Create ansible folder and
+      - Copy inventory file from previous month (or windev/playbooks)
+      - Change target machine name in windows section of inventory
 - Have Vagrant create the VM

   `vagrant up` or `vagrant up --no-provision`